UPPMAX/programming_formalisms/docs/git/pull.md

 ![](../img/contributing/conflict-pull-request.png)

 - We try to resolve the conflict via web
-- Choose the version that you wish to keep, remove conflict markers, "Mark as resolved" and commit the change
+- **Choose the version that you wish to keep**, remove conflict markers, "Mark as resolved" and commit the change

 ![](../img/contributing/conflict-resolution.png)